Assistance Dogs UK

 These cute puppies are training to become life-changers.
 Sponsor them from £5 a month and follow their journey as they learn how to help a deaf person.

-Cocker Spaniel Hebe is a loving and inquisitive companion.
+Cocker Spaniel Potter is a thoughtful and playful pal

-Labrador Gatsby is a warm-hearted and cuddly friend.
+Labrador Buttons is an easy-going and cheerful friend.